Topological games in Ramsey spaces: Introduction

-The Ellentuck's space $[\mathbb{N}]^{\omega}$ (\cite{Ellentuck}) is the quintessential example of a topological Ramsey space, although there are several combinatorial contexts that correspond to specific examples of topological Ramsey spaces, such as: the space of infinite block sequences of finite subsets of $\mathbb{N}$ (\cite{Milliken1}); the space of strong subtrees of a fixed rooted pruned finitely branching tree of height $\omega$ (\cite{Milliken3}); the space of infinite partitions of $\mathbb{N}$ (\cite{Carlson-Simpson1}); the space of reduced echelon infinite matrices over a fixed finite field (\cite{Carlson1}); the space of rapidly increasing infinite sequences of variable words over a fixed alphabet (\cite{Carlson2}); the space of infinite block sequences of vectors of finite subsets of $\mathbb{N}$ (\cite{Gowers1}); the space of infinite block sequences of vectors of located variable words over a fixed alphabet (\cite{Todorcevic(BookRamsey)}); the hierarchy of Ramsey spaces $\{ \mathcal{R}_{\alpha} \}_{\alpha<\omega_{1}}$ corresponding to recursive projections of trees (\cite{Dobrinen-Todorcevic1,Dobrinen-Todorcevic2}); the hierarchy of Ramsey spaces $\{ \mathcal{E}_{k} \}_{k<\omega}$ corresponding to high dimensional Ellentuck spaces (\cite{Dobrinen1}); construction of topological Ramsey spaces through uniform barriers on $\mathbb{N}$ (\cite{Dobrinen2}); construction of topological Ramsey spaces from Fra\"{i}ss\'{e} classes (\cite{Dobrinen-Mijares-Trujillo}); spaces of alternating equivalence relations for finite partitions of $\mathbb{N}$ (\cite{Kawach-Todorcevic}); among others. \\
+The Ellentuck space $[\mathbb{N}]^{\omega}$ (\cite{Ellentuck}) is the quintessential example of a topological Ramsey space, although there are several combinatorial contexts that correspond to specific examples of topological Ramsey spaces, such as: the space of infinite block sequences of finite subsets of $\mathbb{N}$ (\cite{Milliken1}); the space of strong subtrees of a fixed rooted pruned finitely branching tree of height $\omega$ (\cite{Milliken3}); the space of infinite partitions of $\mathbb{N}$ (\cite{Carlson-Simpson1}); the space of reduced echelon infinite matrices over a fixed finite field (\cite{Carlson1}); the space of rapidly increasing infinite sequences of variable words over a fixed alphabet (\cite{Carlson2}); the space of infinite block sequences of vectors of finite subsets of $\mathbb{N}$ (\cite{Gowers1}); the space of infinite block sequences of vectors of located variable words over a fixed alphabet (\cite{Todorcevic(BookRamsey)}); the hierarchy of Ramsey spaces $\{ \mathcal{R}_{\alpha} \}_{\alpha<\omega_{1}}$ corresponding to recursive projections of trees (\cite{Dobrinen-Todorcevic1,Dobrinen-Todorcevic2}); the hierarchy of Ramsey spaces $\{ \mathcal{E}_{k} \}_{k<\omega}$ corresponding to high dimensional Ellentuck spaces (\cite{Dobrinen1}); construction of topological Ramsey spaces through uniform barriers on $\mathbb{N}$ (\cite{Dobrinen2}); construction of topological Ramsey spaces from Fra\"{i}ss\'{e} classes (\cite{Dobrinen-Mijares-Trujillo}); spaces of alternating equivalence relations for finite partitions of $\mathbb{N}$ (\cite{Kawach-Todorcevic}); among others.

-The main objective of this article is to propose an alternative proof of the abstract Ellentuck theorem about the Ramsey property for subsets of a topological Ramsey space given in \cite{Todorcevic(BookRamsey)}, and also to characterize this property in terms of infinite games through an abstract version of Kastanas' theorem. \\
+The main objective of this article is to propose an alternative proof of the abstract Ellentuck theorem, which concerns the Ramsey property for subsets of a topological Ramsey space as established in \cite{Todorcevic(BookRamsey)}, and to characterize this combinatorial property in terms of infinite games through an abstract version of Kastanas' theorem.